cloudops/cloudmc-standard-kb/en/automation/deploy-virtual-machine-using-terraform.md

 [Terraform](https://www.terraform.io/) is a widely used tool for automating the creation and maintenance of virtual infrastructure.
 By using a declarative language to describe the desired resources in a deployment, Terraform performs the necessary tasks to bring the infrastructure to the described state.
 This model of *infrastructure-as-code* makes possible cloud-based deployments that are easier to build and, when necessary, easier to quickly rebuild.

-One simple example shown here is using Terraform to create instances based on the cloud.ca platform using custom size compute resources.
+One simple example shown here is using Terraform to create instances based on the cloud.ca platform using custom-sized compute resources.

 ### Prerequisites